ElAlbany/News-managment-system/README.md

-               4- rate news : display all news for user in their numeric order ( [1]  first, [2] second  , etc...) and ask him to enter a number and this is also its index or index -1 ,whatever , and add this rate with his username to the map and  build function that sum all rates and divide on their size this will be actual rate for the news
+               4- rate news : display all news for user in their numeric order ( [1]  first, [2] second  , etc...) and ask him to enter a number and this is also its index or index -1 ,whatever , and add this rate with his username to the map and ((( build function ))) that sum all rates and divide on their size ,and reassign it in the news rate

+                              ((note : force him to enter rate between 1 and 5 inclusive))

+               5- bookmarking : let user select article to add it to his favourite articles (vector hold article title as a reference) user has 3 options [1] add [2] remove [3] back ( to back to main menu,whatever) .

+               6- trending news  : display all news in descending order based on thier rates to show the highest rates first you can create